×

 If you are thinking about moving to Estoril, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Estoril can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around €1,000 per month to rent, while a three-bedroom apartment in the same area could cost upwards of €2,000 per month.
 If you're looking to buy property, the average price per square meter in the city center is approximately €3,000.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat in Estoril, Portugal.
+However, these prices can fluctuate based on market conditions and other factors," said one expat in Estoril.

 Should I buy or rent a home in Estoril?